bitPogo/kmock/docs/src/howto/assertion.md

 | `xor`                   | is an alias of `diff` |

 ## Multi Proxy Assertion/Verification
-To complete Assertion/Verification for Proxies KMock offers a way to keep track of interaction between Proxies of one or Mocks.
+To keep track of interaction between Proxies KMock offers also a way.
-To make this possible you need to inject a Asserter/Verifier into the Mocks when they are initialized via the `collector` argument of `kmock` or `kspy`.
+You'll need to inject a Asserter/Verifier into the Mocks when they are initialized via the `collector` argument of `kmock` or `kspy`.

 !!!note
     Asserter and Verifier are the same.
 In fact Verifier is a type alias of Asserter.